zentralopensource/zentral/docs/deployment/zaio-aws.md

 2. Add a rule for SSH. (you can restrict the allowed ip ranges if you like)
 3. Add a rule for HTTP
 4. Add a custom TCP rule for port 443 (HTTPS).
 Do not forget the ip range – Unrestricted IPv4/v6: `0.0.0.0/0, ::/0`
-5. Add a custom TCP rule for port 5044 (HTTPS).
-Again, do not forget the ip range.

 *Here is a link to the documentation about the [Security Groups](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_SecurityGroups.html), if you want to dig deeper.*